ros2/rmw_connextdds/README.md

-By default, `rmw_connextdds` will try to detect the use of "large data" types, and automatically optimize the QoS of DDS DataWriters and DataReaders using these types, to improve out of the box performance on reliable sterams.
+By default, `rmw_connextdds` will try to detect the use of "large data" types, and automatically optimize the QoS of DDS DataWriters and DataReaders using these types, to improve out of the box performance on reliable streams.

 These optimizations will be applied to any endpoint whose type is "bounded" (i.e. it doesn't contain any member of unlimited length), and whose serialized